 - 1 tsp garlic powder

-Drain your tofu well, and score into cubes with a sharp knife.
+Drain your tofu well, keeping it inside the tray.
+Score into cubes with a sharp knife.

-Add 1 cup veggie broth to a large skillet and set to medium-high heat.
+Add 1/2 cup veggie broth to a large skillet and set to medium-high heat.
 Turn exhaust fan onto high to help absorb liquid.

 You can add in fresh veggies like tomatoes and spinach after seasoning the tofu scramble.
 You can also add this mixture to a whole wheat tortilla for a yummy breakfast burrito!